jan-bogaerts/slate/source/index.html.md

 For documents that work with a dynamically sized list of records, you can clear out the list once the data has been sent.
 Alternatively ,when SenMlRecords go out of scope or are deleted, they remove themselves automatically from their root document.

 <aside class="warning">In C++, you are still responsible for destroying objects.
-If you dynamically created a SenMLRecord, added it to the list and then cleared it, you must still delete the object yourself.
-Otherwise you will have memory leaks.</aside>
+If you dynamically created a SenMLRecord, added it to the list and then cleared that list, you must still delete the object yourself in order to avoid memory leaks.</aside>

 ## loop over the records